biermanr/intermediate-vim/0_intro/README.md

 >
 > samtools view -f 3 -F 3584 -L chr1.bed -o filtered_reads.sam -U removed_reads.sam mouse_reads.bam
 >
-> but it would be much nicer if it were broken up into multiple lines like this:
+> but it would be nicer to read if it were broken up into multiple lines like this:
 >
 > samtools view \
 >   -f 3 \